Female hysteria: 18th century

 In the 18th century, hysteria slowly became associated with mechanisms in the brain rather than the uterus.
 This is also when it was noted both men and women could contract hysteria.
 French physician Philippe Pinel freed hysteria patients detained in Paris' Salpêtrière sanatorium on the basis that kindness and sensitivity were needed to formulate good care.

 Another French physician, Francois de Sauvages de La Croix believed some common signs of female hysteria were "tears and laughter, oscitation [yawning], pandiculation (stretching and yawning), suffocating angina (chest pain) or dyspnea (shortness of breath), dysphagia (difficulty swallowing), delirium, a close and driving pulse, a swollen abdomen, cold extremities, and abundant and clear urine."

+Anton Mesmer, a German physician, came up with the theory of “animal magnetism”, later referred to as mesmerism.
+Mesmer saw “animal magnetism” as energy that flowed through the nervous system.
+He would try to manipulate that “energy” to relieve his patients of hysteria.
+One of the methods he used was having his patients hold onto metal rods that were electrically charged.
+Mesmer's findings on "animal magnetism" were later discredited.

 19th century

-Jean-Martin Charcot argued that hysteria derived from a neurological disorder and showed that it was more common in men than women.
+Jean-Martin Charcot argued that hysteria derived from a neurological disorder and asserted that it was more common in men than women.
 Charcot's theories of hysteria being a physical condition of the mind and not of the body led to a more scientific and analytical approach to hysteria in the 19th century.
 He dispelled the beliefs that hysteria had anything to do with the supernatural and attempted to define it medically.
 Charcot's use of photography, and the resulting concretization of women's expressions of health and distress, continued to influence women's experiences of seeking healthcare.
 Though older ideas persisted during this era, over time female hysteria began to be thought of less as a physical ailment and more of a psychological one.

 George Beard, a physician who cataloged an incomplete list including 75 pages of possible symptoms of hysteria, claimed that almost any ailment could fit the diagnosis.
 Physicians thought that the stress associated with the typical female life at the time caused civilized women to be both more susceptible to nervous disorders and to develop faulty reproductive tracts.
 One American physician expressed pleasure in the fact that the country was "catching up" to Europe in the prevalence of hysteria.

+In 1875, Edward Hammond Clarke wrote “Sex in Education”, a book discussing his views on men and women's education.
+Clarke believed that if women were educated, the energy in their bodies would go to the brain instead of the reproductive organs, hindering childbirth.
+He cited clothing, food, exercise, and education as causes of “Leucorrhoea, amenorrhea, dysmenorrhea, chronic and acute ovaritis, prolapsis utari, hysteria, neuralgia”.
+Clarke believed that men came into the world fully developed, while women did not, and that imposing men's education on women would worsen their problem.
+His views were condemned by many women's organizations.